wpsadi/AssessKit/src/app/api/(exposed-apis)/README.md

 ### 4. Start Question
 **POST** `/api/quiz/start-question`

 Mark that the participant is now viewing a question (starts timing).
+The active round is auto-detected based on the event.

 **Headers:**
 ```